SPNs and delegation

 2. After the fix script(s) has been run, to confirm the SPNs have been created successfully, click on **Refresh**.
 Scroll to the right to confirm the status is **Good** for all rows.

-1. Open an administrator command prompt and type:
+2. Open an administrative command prompt and type:

 ```shell